IABTechLab/uid2docs/api/v2/guides/operator-guide-aws-marketplace.md

 To create a load balancer and a target operator auto scaling group, complete the following steps:

-1. In the AWS Console, navigate to EC2 and search for `Load Balancer`.
+1. In the AWS Console, navigate to the EC2 dashboard and search for `Load Balancer`.
 2. Click **Create Load Balancer**.
 3. On the Load balancer types page, in the **Application Load Balancer** section, click **Create**.
 4. Enter the UID2 **Load balancer name** and, depending on whether you need to access UID2 APIs from public internet, choose the **Internet-facing** or **Internal** scheme.